lisaalaz/lisaalaz/README.md

-🤖 Welcome
+👋 Hi there!
 ----------

 I am a PhD student at Imperial College London, studying and working with large language models.
 In particular I am learning about:

-  - 🧠 Strategic reasoning and planning
+  - 🧠 Reasoning and planning
-  - 🛠️ LLMs with tools
+  - 🤖 LLMs as agents
   - 🎚️ Calibration and robustness